“You’re missing half your fork!”

-Conventional forks with round tubes can’t use needle bearings because telescoping assemblies require a flat surface for the bearings to roll across.
-Instead, conventional forks move on bushings, which are essentially plastic rings.
+Conventional forks with round tubes move on bushings, which are essentially plastic rings.
 Bushings have more “stiction,” or static friction that needs to be overcome before the fork moves into its travel.
-When compared to bushings, needle bearings feel nearly frictionless and allow the Lefty to quickly and easily move into its travel.
+Compared to bushings, needle bearings feel nearly frictionless and allow the Lefty to quickly and easily move into its travel.

 A Red Bull MotoGP Rookies Cup KTM with an inverted or USD fork.
 Note the stanchions are at the bottom. | Photo: Gold & Goose/Red Bull Content Pool.

-For years, high-performance motorcycles have used inverted or upside-down (USD) forks, a design where the stanchions are at the bottom.
-Because upside-down forks are thicker and stiffer at the head tube where leverage is greatest, they perform better under hard braking and cornering.
+For years, high-performance motorcycles used inverted or upside-down (USD) forks, with the stanchions at the bottom.
+Because upside-down forks are thicker and stiffer at the head tube, where leverage is greatest, they perform better under hard braking and cornering.

 The Lefty Ocho

 The biggest difference between the Ocho and its predecessors is the single-crown design.
-Since the beginning, Lefty forks have used a dual-crown design, similar to those found on downhill forks.
-Having a crown that supports the fork both above and below the head tube added stiffness but posed some compatibility issues with frames and stems.
+Up until the Ocho, Lefty forks used a dual-crown design, similar to those found on downhill forks.
+A crown both above and below the head tube added stiffness but posed some compatibility issues with frames and stems.

-The four-sided stanchion that was used in all Lefty forks for nearly 20 years was changed to a three-sided design in the Ocho.
-The reasoning is simple, three strips of roller bearings weigh less than four.
+The four-sided stanchion used in all Lefty forks for nearly 20 years was changed to a three-sided design in the Ocho.
+The reasoning is simple: Three strips of roller bearings weigh less than four.
 Cannondale also claims that there is less friction in the system with fewer contact surfaces.

 Because the overall length on the Lefty Ocho is shorter, the air piston and damper were redesigned with a lower stack height to fit into the new chassis.
 In previous Lefty forks, it was technically possible to add volume spacers, but it generally required aftermarket spacers or a homemade bodge.
 The Ocho now has proper OEM volume spacers, called Ramp Clamps, for those looking to tune the air spring.
 Adding a Ramp Clamp increases the force needed to bottom out the fork by about 10 percent.